 - Preheat Oven to 375 F. Grease a 9 X 13-inch baking pan with cooking spray.
 Set aside.

-- In a large bowl, whisk together the sugar, baking soda, flour, salt, and lemon zest.
+- For the CRUST and CRUMBLE: In a large bowl, whisk together the sugar, baking soda, flour, salt, and lemon zest.
 Cut the butter and egg into the flour mixture with a pastry cutter.
 Or you can use your hands to crumble the mixture.
 The dough will be very crumbly.
 Take only about 2/3 of the crumble mixture into the prepared baking pan and pat down firmly in an even layer.
 Reserve the other 1/3 for the topping.

 For the Raspberry Filling:

 - Toss together the lemon juice, sugar, cornstarch, lingonberry jam, and raspberries until well combined.
 Pour the raspberry mixture on top of the crumbled crust in an even layer.
 And spoon any remaining lemon juice in the bowl on top of the raspberries.

-- Bake for 25 to 30 minutes, or until the top and sides of the crust are a golden color.
+- BAKE on the center rack in the oven for 25 to 30 minutes, or until the top and sides of the crust are a golden color.

 - Allow cooling completely at room temperature before cutting into bars and serving.
 Or chill before cutting into bars.
 Then cut into bars and serve.

 - Yields:15 to 18 bars